yeswehack/ywh2bugtracker/README.md

   * password: my user password

-### Append Extra BugTracker class
+## Append Extra BugTracker class

-To Allow you to add your own bugtracker with an easy way, we have define a packages part in the configuration file.
+To Allow you to add your own bugtracker an easy way, we have defined a packages section in the configuration file.
 You just have to create a python package-s/module-s with your bugtracker python class define in it/them.

 ```yaml